andredesousa/javascript-unit-testing-best-practices/README.md

 ## Mock out all external services and state

 When we run tests, the last thing we want to do is modify the external resources.
-We therefore need to make sure that our unit tests are “stateless,” so that we can run them whenever we need to, without cleaning our development environment for test conditions.
+We therefore need to make sure that our unit tests are "stateless," so that we can run them whenever we need to, without cleaning our development environment for test conditions.
-Otherwise, behavior in those external services overlaps multiple tests, and state data means that different unit tests can influence each other’s outcome.
+Otherwise, behavior in those external services overlaps multiple tests, and state data means that different unit tests can influence each other's outcome.
 An additional benefit of using a mock environment is that tests run there much faster than they would via the external resources that are already currently functioning in real time.

 ## Do not test external libraries

-Libraries are an integral part of any JavaScript developer’s life.
+Libraries are an integral part of any JavaScript developer's life.
-The general advice would be to not test library internals but expect that the library knows what it’s supposed to do and has test coverage on its own.
+The general advice would be to not test library internals but expect that the library knows what it's supposed to do and has test coverage on its own.
 For example, we have a function that does nothing else but invoking the library function.
 There is no value in this, besides, it is adding code to the test suite.
 Better is to test it in the way the user interacts with it.